Russell Westbrook NBA Playoffs Player Props: Clippers vs. Suns

 - Westbrook's Clippers average 101 possessions per game, which ranks 22nd among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- Giving up 111.6 points per game, the Suns are the sixth-ranked team in the NBA on defense.
+- Giving up 111.6 points per game, the Suns are the sixth-ranked team in the league on defense.

-- The Suns are the third-ranked squad in the league, conceding 23.4 assists per contest.
+- In terms of assists, the Suns have given up 23.4 per game, third in the NBA.

-- In terms of 3-pointers, the Suns have conceded 11.4 makes per game, third in the league.
+- Looking at 3-pointers, the Suns have conceded 11.4 makes per game, third in the NBA.

 Russell Westbrook vs. the Suns